francokiid/lab_activity_1/README.md

 # Portfolio App
-A web application developed using Flutter to showcase my portfolio.

-## Description
+Explore my dynamic portfolio through a sleek and intuitive Flutter web application.
+This app employs TabBar and TabBarView widgets to seamlessly organize and present diverse facets of my portfolio.
+Each tab represents a distinct category—whether showcasing projects, highlighting skills, or providing contact information—offering an engaging and structured browsing experience.

-This Flutter app serves as a digital portfolio to showcase my:
+In particular, this Flutter app serves as a digital portfolio to showcase my:
 - personal background
 - educational attainment
 - skills
 - interests
 - contact information

+## Key Features
+- TabBar Navigation: Effortlessly switch between different sections.
+- TabBarView Content: Each tab dynamically displays relevant content, ensuring clarity and focus as you navigate through the app.
+- Flutter's Performance: Enjoy smooth and responsive interactions thanks to Flutter's efficient rendering.

 ## Technologies Used
 - Flutter: Google's UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
 - Dart: Programming language used to write Flutter apps.